jerolon/FitBit_Tracker_Data_Analytics_Practice/1_Data_Cleaning_and_manipulation.md

 ![](1_Data_Cleaning_and_manipulation_files/figure-gfm/calendar%20plot%20of%20activity-1.png)<!-- -->

-I love this graph because it immediately tells a lot of info: why it was decided to cut the original kaggle dataset from april 12, which users have gaps, and suspicious days of very low calorie expenditure.
+I love this graph because it immediately tells a lot of info: why it was decided to cut the original kaggle data set from april 12, which users have gaps, and suspicious days of very low calorie expenditure.
 It is a sort of conditional formatting for the data.
 I prefer to keep all available dates for now, because there is no need for the data to be